 The video below is a conceptualization of the future FACETs paradigm, envisioned to help the National Weather Service improve its weather threat forecasting and communication.
 The solid red lines depict the NWS tornado warnings issued for the April 27, 2011 Southeast U.S. tornado outbreak.
 The solid black lines are the tornado paths.
-As the movie begins, you will see how current "legacy" warnings will become much smaller and focused, with tornado probability "plumes" updated frequently and moving ahead of (and with) the tornado threat area.
+As the movie begins, you will see how current "legacy" warnings will benefit from the additional context provided by smaller, focused tornado probability "plumes," updated frequently and moving ahead of (and with) the tornado threat area.
 The colors correspond to tornado probabilities, with the hotter colors being the highest probabilities.
 Note how low (but increasing) probabilities extend outside of the red, legacy warning polygons - thereby giving advanced lead time for the approaching threat.
 The smaller and more focused tornado threat areas, as compared to the tornado warning area, will result in a significant decrease in areas unnecessarily warned.

 Facet #5: Useful Output